Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/ambassador-pattern.md

 * Masking an insecure connection, to ensure that the public network is secured.
 * Integrating a circuit breaker for a partner-hosted service.

-## Drawbacks
+## Concerns

-Adding an ambassador often entails creating a dependency.
+* Adding an ambassador often entails creating a dependency.
 Sometimes the ambassador needs to be managed by a separate team, but will then require a release dependency.
+* Is the added latency going to be workable with this application?
+* Do you want to create a shared ambassador or spawn an instance per client?
+* Consider a way to pass context to ease faultfinding.
+* Hosting the ambassador close to the applications to minimise latency.

 ## When to use